arulvannala/dotNetCF/README.md

 The following is an example of running a .NET core console app as a job rather than a long running task on the Pivotal Platform.

+*Note:* This will scale down to zero containers between each job run.

 To use this demo you must have met these [Prerequisites](https://docs.pivotal.io/scheduler/1-2/using.html#prereqs) and your Pivotal Platform must have the `dotnet_core_buildpack` Buildpack available.